abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/nginx/deploy.md

 ## Nginx Installation on Azure Linux 3.0

-Install Nginx using `dnf`, start the service, and allow **HTTP/HTTPS** in the firewall.
+Install Nginx using `dnf` in the Azure Linux 3.0 environment, start the Nginx service, and allow **HTTP** in the firewall.
 Then access the default welcome page using your virtual machine’s public IP in a browser.

 ### Install Nginx